 Administrative work, especially documentation, often consumes a disproportionate amount of a provider’s time, eventually leading to burnout.
 Eleos helps reduce this work with:

-- Automated Note-Taking: Further streamlines documentation by automating the note-taking process during the session, providing accurate, comprehensive “building blocks” providers can select from and edit to build their note.
+- Automated Note-Taking: Streamlines documentation by automating the note-taking process during the session, providing accurate, comprehensive suggestions that providers can select from and edit to build their notes.

-- Integrated Workflow: Enhances workflow efficiency by seamlessly embedding within existing electronic health records (EHR) systems, eliminating the need to toggle between systems.
+- Integrated Workflow: Enhances workflow efficiency on both desktop and mobile by seamlessly embedding within existing systems (including EHRs), eliminating the need to toggle between screens.

-By embracing Eleos Health’s documentation automation capabilities, clinicians can reclaim precious hours, focusing more on patient care and less on paperwork—thereby lowering their risk of burnout.
+By embracing Eleos Documentation, clinicians can reclaim precious hours, focusing more on patient care and less on paperwork—thereby lowering their risk of burnout.

 Session Intelligence: Elevate Care Quality

 Poor session engagement and lack of real-time insights can put additional strain on the quality of care.
-Furthermore, effective supervision is often hampered by a lack of specific, actionable treatment data at the individual provider level.
+Clinicians often lack objective signals that help them respond to client needs in a timely manner, while leaders struggle to understand where staff support or coaching is most needed.
 Eleos addresses these concerns with:

-Through rich data insights, Eleos not only improves care quality but also strengthens the supervisory process, equipping leaders to address workplace issues at scale—before they give way to provider burnout.
+Through rich data insights, Eleos not only improves care quality but also strengthens the supervisory process—equipping leaders to address potential issues at scale before they drag down provider morale, job satisfaction, or care quality.

 Compliance Automation: Help Ensure Note Quality and Regulatory Adherence